 - Pursue graduate education and research in engineering and related fields

-- Assume leadership roles in their field of expertise throughout their professional careers
+- Assume leadership roles throughout their professional careers

 - Pursue Professional Engineering licensure

 Program faculties have developed these Objectives in conjunction with our Industry Advisory Board.
 Program faculties regularly engage stakeholders (local industry, alumni, students, program and institutional faculty) in adapting the PEOs to be consistent with their needs and aspirations.

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics